Ayofase/Ayofase-netflix-performance-insights/README.md

  - APAC: APAC was the most interesting region, with big changes.
 Membership shot up a lot in Q1 2020 (22.2%), but the biggest revenue jump happened later, in Q1 2021 (11.4%).
 ARPU growth was there, but smaller and peaking at 4.2% in Q1 2021 alongside membership growth.
 ![regional revenue](https://github.com/user-attachments/assets/a2dfaf90-f718-405a-a0ad-49a2fef52adb)

+### Content Performance Trend

+Content Release and Engagement: Netflix significantly increased content releases in the latter half of 2022, with Q3 and Q4 seeing the highest volume.
+Q3 2022 had 203 movie releases and 191 TV show releases, while Q4 2022 saw a further increase to 212 movie releases and a consistent 191 TV show releases.
+This surge in content availability appears to have contributed to a substantial increase in overall viewership, culminating in peak engagement in Q1 2024.

+Peak Engagement (Q1 2024): Total views and hours viewed reached their highest levels in Q1 2024.
+Movies achieved 985 million views and 1.7 billion hours viewed, while TV shows garnered an impressive 1.03 billion views and 6 billion hours viewed.
+(What specific factors might explain this exceptional performance in Q1 2024?
+Were there specific popular releases, marketing campaigns, or external factors influencing viewership?
+Analyzing trends immediately following Q1 2024 will help understand if this surge was sustained.)

+Average Views per Title: The average views per title also peaked in Q1 2024, with movies averaging 9.3 million views per title and TV shows averaging a remarkable 7.8 million views per title.
+Investigating the titles released during this period and their genres can provide valuable insights into content preferences.

+Runtime and Engagement: A scatter plot analysis reveals a positive correlation between average runtime and average hours viewed for both movies and TV shows.
+This suggests that, generally, longer content tends to accumulate more viewing hours.
+However, it's important to consider this trend in conjunction with the total views and average views per title.
+While longer runtimes might lead to higher total viewing hours, shorter, more easily consumable content might attract a broader audience and generate higher total views.
+Further analysis of specific genres and subgenres within movies and TV shows could help refine this understanding.

+Top Performing Content: An analysis of the top 10 titles by hours viewed reveals a dominance of TV shows, with 5 of the top 5 spots occupied by series.
+Notably, "Bridgerton Season 3" leads with an impressive 734 million hours viewed and 91.9 million views, highlighting the popularity and binge-worthy nature of episodic content.
+Examining the characteristics of these top-performing titles (genre, themes, target audience) can offer valuable insights for Netflix's content strategy.